NUTRITION AND YOU.COM Fruits Vegetables Seafood Nutrition & Wellness Articles Sitemap Blog

 Lutein-zeaxanthin 38 μg --

-Winter or hard squash is grown in the warm season and can be stored for some months (through the winter).
+Winter squash (also called hard squash) is typically grown during the warm season and can be stored for several months, lasting well through the winter season.

-Delicata squash is available from October to January in the farmer's markets.
-Buy fresh, average-sized fruits with dry and intact stems.
-Avoid those with a broken stem, surface blemish, damage, cuts/punctures, etc.
+Delicata squash is in peak season from October to January and commonly available in farmers' markets.
+Choose fresh, medium-sized fruits with dry, firm, and intact stems.
+Avoid squash with a broken stem, surface blemishes, or any cuts and punctures, as these may indicate spoilage.

-Delicata squash is a popular winter vegetable in the U.S. and Canada.
-It is best suited for baking, roasting, steaming, boiling, and sautéing.
+Delicata squash is a popular winter vegetable in the United States and Canada, known for its sweet flavor and tender texture.
+It is ideal for a variety of cooking methods including baking, roasting, steaming, boiling, and sautéing.

-The squash holds its shape well through cooking, making it an excellent choice for stuffing and baking.
+The squash maintains its shape well during cooking, making it perfect for stuffed squash recipes and baked dishes.

-It can also be sliced into rings or cubes and used in an endless array of recipes such as soups, salads, stews, gratins, sandwiches, and risotto.
+You can also slice it into rings or cubes and add it to various dishes such as soups, salads, stews, gratins, sandwiches, or risotto—adding both flavor and nutrition.

 Stuffed delicata squash